 - A Persian version of the CBQ Standard Form, translated by Golnoosh Golmohamadi and Farhad Sakhai.

-- A Polish version of the Very Short CBQ, translated by Jan Cieciuch
+- Polish versions of the Short and Very Short CBQ, translated by Jan Cieciuch and Klaudia Latkowska

 - Portuguese (Brazilian) versions of the CBQ Standard, Short, and Very Short Forms, translated by Vivian Caroline Klein and Maria Beatriz Martins Linhares.